georgeliu95/TensorRT/demo/Diffusion/README.md

 ### HuggingFace user access token

 To download the model checkpoints for the Stable Diffusion pipeline, you will need a `read` access token.
-See instructions on how to generate it [here](https://huggingface.co/docs/hub/security-tokens).
+See [instructions](https://huggingface.co/docs/hub/security-tokens).

 ```bash
 export HF_TOKEN=<your access token>